ttscoff/bunch/integration/url-handler.md

 open 'x-bunch://setPref?configDir=~/Dropbox/Sync/Bunches'
 ```

+> Tip: You can use this URL handler to easily switch between sets of Bunches using external tools.
+For example, you could add a button to your Touch Bar [using BetterTouchTool](/bunch/docs/integration/bettertouchtool/) to trigger a URL like `x-bunch://setPref?configDir=~/Dropbox/Sync/WorkBunches`, or create a [Keyboard Maestro](/bunch/docs/integration/keyboard-maestro/) macro that toggled between two folders.

 ## `snippet` {#urlhandlersnippet}

 You can directly load a [snippet](/bunch/docs/bunch-files/snippets.html) and define variables with the `snippet` method.
 This allows you to load files containing [variables](/bunch/docs/bunch-files/snippets.html#snippetvariables) and to use the [snippet fragment feature](/bunch/docs/bunch-files/snippets.html#fragments) to load just a portion of a snippet.